‘Bolts from the Blue’ by Sir Richard Johns

 His illustrious career gave him the privilege of a rare, if not singular, perspective of the RAF.
 His views are forensic and forthright, balanced and thought-provoking and this autobiography should be essential reading for anyone interested in the development of air power over the last fifty years.

-Standard delivery: Royal Mail 2nd Class UK – within 3-4 working days.
+Standard delivery: Please note that items are not tracked with the Royal Mail postage option and the Club cannot be held responsible for any items that may go missing in transit.
+For high value items, please always select the Courier Service Option.
+Royal Mail 2nd Class UK – within 4 working days.
 Royal Mail 2nd Class Europe – within 8 working days.
 Royal Mail 2nd Class Worldwide – within 10 working days.
 Courier service (certain items can only be shipped via courier due to their weight/size, however we offer the service for all items.
-The service includes full tracking and item insurance): DPD UK – Next-day delivery if ordered before 2pm.
-If your item is being shipped to the Channel Islands, Isle of Man, Northern Ireland, Scilly Islands or the Scottish Highlands, two-day delivery.
+The service includes full tracking and item insurance): DPD UK – two-day delivery.
+If your item is being shipped to the Channel Islands, Isle of Man, Northern Ireland, Scilly Islands or the Scottish Highlands, three-day delivery.
 DPD Europe – within 2-8 working days.
 DPD Worldwide – within 3-10 working days.